JoserraLP/SmartTLC/traffic_predictor/README.md

 #  Traffic Predictor
 This component is based on several *Machine Learning* algorithms that will learn to identify the different traffic types based on information about predefined time patterns.
+It is important to mention that it analyzes the traffic of single traffic light individually.

 These algorithms are: (1) Naive Gaussian Bayes; (2) Support Vector Machines both linear and polynomial; (3) K-Nearest Neighbors; (4) Decision Trees; and (5) Random Forest.